QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

 	retq
 	nopl	(%rax)

-Note that this code is specific to one particular piece of hardware that we use --- different machines require different machine code
+Note that this code is specific to one particular piece of hardware that we use --- different machines require different machine code.

-If you ever feel tempted to start rewriting your economic model in assembly, please restrain yourself
+If you ever feel tempted to start rewriting your economic model in assembly, please restrain yourself.

-It's far more sensible to give these instructions in a language like Julia, where they can be easily written and understood
+It's far more sensible to give these instructions in a language like Julia, where they can be easily written and understood.

 .. code-block:: julia